 - (2) An Opposing Party's Statement.
-The statement is offered against an opposing party and: - (A) was made by the party in an individual or representative capacity; - (B) is one that the party adopted or the party accepted as true; - (C) was made by a person whom the party authorized to make a statement on the subject; - (D) was made by the party's agent or employee on a matter within the scope of that relationship and while it existed; or - (E) was made by the party's coconspirator during and in furtherance of the conspiracy.
+The statement is offered against an opposing party and: - (A) was made by the party in an individual or representative capacity; - (B) is one the party manifested that it adopted or believed to be true; - (C) was made by a person whom the party authorized to make a statement on the subject; - (D) was made by the party's agent or employee on a matter within the scope of that relationship and while it existed; or - was made by the party's coconspirator during and in furtherance of the conspiracy.